JonahRileyHuggins/SPARCED/docs/source/installation-guide.md

 # The SPARCED Installation Guide for Absolute Beginners
-_Written by Aurore Amrit_
+_Written by Aurore Amrit_ and Jonah R. Huggins

 Hi! 🌄

 If you are new to SPARCED and wish to get a working environment setup on Ubuntu, then you are at the right place!
-This is a document I wrote as a summer intern at the Birtwistle lab to make the process easier for newcomers like me 🙂
+This is document was started by Aurore while she was a summer intern at the Birtwistle lab to make the process easier for newcomers like me 🙂

 ## Environment